Dr Emma Laurie

 - Lecturer (School of Geographical & Earth Sciences)

 I am interested in the politics of health and what this reveals about how life is valued, reflecting my wider interest in social justice, human rights, violence and security.
+My research is concerned with the politics of health, especially in low-income settings, framed by a human rights perspective, driving forward more capacious understandings of violence.

 - Violence and Peace